Introduction to Spiritual Psychosis

 Conventional Treatments

-• Meditation and Mindfulness: These practices can be particularly beneficial for those experiencing spiritual psychosis, as they promote grounding and the development of a mindful presence, helping to manage anxiety and stress.
+• Meditation and Mindfulness: Such techniques can be especially helpful to those who are in spiritual psychosis, as this will center down and create a mindful presence, thereby alleviating anxiety and stress.

-• Yoga: Incorporating yoga can aid in reducing symptoms of psychosis by enhancing physical health, increasing body awareness, and improving emotional regulation.
+• Yoga: The use of yoga would help in mitigating psychosis symptoms through the betterment of physical health, improvement of body awareness, and emotional control.

 Preventive Measures and Early Intervention